cjrh/aiomsg/README.md

 Let's look at the same demo in the other language implementations:

 The wire protocol is identical, so any of these ends can talk to the Python ends above (and to each other).
-Each snippet is two complete programs — the bind end ("server") and the connect end ("client") — matching the runnable `examples/` in each implementation.
+Each snippet is two complete programs, the bind end ("server") and the connect end ("client"), matching the runnable `examples/` in each implementation.

 ## Rust-sync Demo